 Before starting the ElectricFlow server cluster, you need to populate an Apache ZooKeeper server with configuration files that all ElectricFlow server nodes will use in a clustered configuration.

-This command-line tool imports your ElectricFlow database configuration files into your ZooKeeper server.
+Use ZKConfigTool to upload configuration files from your pre-existing ElectricFlow server to ZooKeeper.This command-line tool imports your ElectricFlow database configuration files into your ZooKeeper server.